arron-speake-bluefruit/bootloader-and-updater/readme.md

 Then, run `arm-none-eabi-gdb -x debug/gdb.cfg` to attach the debugger.
 To debug the bootloader, do `arm-none-eabi-gdb -x debug/gdb-bootloader.cfg`

-Debugging with GDB supports debugging standalone, application and bootloader.
+Debugging with GDB supports debugging both application and bootloader.

 ### Debugging with VSCode

-Using the recommended `cortex-debug` extension, use the "Debug Application" launch task (or `F5`) to begin a debug session.
-This should run the built standalone debug application.

-There is no current setup for debugging the bootloader inside VSCode.
+TODO

 ## Testing